servo/rust-webvr/README.md

 # rust-webvr
-WebVR API implementation for servo.
+WebVR Core API implementation for servo.
+We're working on integrating this core module into the Servo browser architecture.

-More documentation soon
+This module can be tested outside of Servo and even be used as a simple to use VR API on any Rust standalone app which uses native Rust code and native OpenGL calls.
+It contains a full working OpenVR implementation.

-#How to run the WebVR API Room Scale demo
+## Room Scale example:

-Run this command in the main folder
+Just run this command in the main folder

 ```
 cargo run --example room